aleclarson/react-dev-ssr/README.md

 ## Help wanted

 This is a work-in-progress.
 Many React features are missing that you might be using.
-If you find a missing feature, please open an issue or PR.
+If you find a missing feature, please open an issue or PR. **If your React app is relatively basic, this package should work just fine!**

 - Suspense
 - Class components